bdelacretaz/sling-adaptto-2016/README.md

 So, from the `docker` folder found under this `README` file:

+    # Remove existing state, if any
+	docker-compose rm

     # build the Docker images - might Download the Web (tm) the first time it runs
 	docker-compose build